astropy/astropy-APEs/APE17.rst

 ~~~~~~~~~~

 Astropy-helpers provides a way for developers to use ``setup_package.py`` files
+throughout a package to define extensions, provides a way to auto-detect and
+define Cython extensions, and also provides helpers for handling OpenMP
-throughout a package to define extensions.
-This is one of the only parts of
+extensions.
+This is the only part of astropy-helpers which we think it makes
-astropy-helpers which we think it makes sense to preserve, and we argue that it
+sense to preserve, and we argue that it is so general that it should be released
-is so general that it should be released as a package with a more generic name
+as a package with a more generic name than astropy-helpers, such as
-than astropy-helpers, such as extension-helpers - this will allow us to also
+extension-helpers - this will allow us to also avoid breaking astropy-helpers
-avoid breaking astropy-helpers and instead starting fresh with a clean package
+and instead starting fresh with a clean package (although the git history could
-(although the git history could be preserved).
+be preserved).

 However, we note that for small packages, developers can also simply define
 extensions inside ``setup.py``, which would mean that astropy-helpers (or